Annie is a 2-year-old with a painful arm.

 Her mum was holding her hand as she walked along the pavement.
-Annie tripped and Annie’s mum tried to stop the fall.
+Annie tripped, and Annie’s mum tried to stop the fall.

-In a pulled elbow, the annular ligament slips of the head of the radius and can get trapped in between the radius and humerus.
+In a pulled elbow, the annular ligament slips off the head of the radius and can get trapped in between the radius and humerus.
 This causes restriction of movement and pain on pronation and supination.

-The child most commonly presents as not using their arm and on assessment has the arm hanging limply by their side.
-When asked, they may point to distal radius as the point of pain, which can lead us to suspect a buckle fracture.
+Children most commonly present with not using their arm.
+On assessment, the arm often hangs limply by their side.
+When asked, they may point to the distal radius as the point of pain, which can lead us to suspect a buckle fracture.

 There are two main techniques to reduce a pulled elbow.

 The first is hyper-pronation.
 Rest your thumb over the radial head.
 This isn’t to apply pressure, it’s just so you can feel the click when it reduces.
 Then hyper-pronate the arm.